MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 ### Site's Owner Stories
 <ol>
-    <li>As the owner of the site, I want my potential customers to have a place where they can enjoy playing the quiz that we have built for them. </li>
+    <li>As the owner of the site, I want my potential customers to have a place where they can enjoy playing a challenging quiz to entertain online users. </li>
     <li>As the owner, I want the website to be fully interactive and responsive to any screen sizes our users have.</li>
     <li>As the owner, I want a website that is accessible to anyone.</li>
     <li>As the owner, I want a site that will follow the branding that has been established by nteh franchise.</li>